All Episodes

 I mean, there's been so much death and so much destruction.

-At the end, what's gonna be left, and especially if the United States is not going to commit hundreds of uh billions of taxpayer dollars to basically end up being a proxy in this war, Europe has not stepped up and and contributed their fair share as far as I'm concerned.
+And especially if the United States is not going to commit hundreds of billions of taxpayer dollars to basically end up being a proxy in this war, Europe has not stepped up and contributed their fair share as far as I'm concerned.

 No, they absolutely haven't.

-And and and look, the truth is is that if the Europeans were uh stepping up to the plate, if they paid for their own security, as President Trump, you know, during his first term, asked him to do, even was compelling them to do.
+And look, the truth is, is that if the Europeans were stepping up to the plate, if they paid for their own security, as President Trump, you know, during his first term, asked them to do, even was compelling them to do, if they started doing it 10 years ago, which is when they knew about what he was going to do, I breached them personally, then Putin would have never invaded.

-He didn't invade during President Trump's uh first term, precisely because President Trump understands Putin's strategy, and he took a series of measures that basically mitigated the strategic vulnerabilities that we have because of our reliance on technology.
+And he took a series of measures that basically mitigated the strategic vulnerabilities that we have because of our reliance on technology.

-That was the actual point, why Putin was feeling very emboldened to invade Ukraine because he knew we couldn't step in, right?
+That was the actual point why Putin was feeling very emboldened to invade Ukraine because he knew we couldn't step in, right?

-not in the NATO membership, but by placing US businessmen onto Ukrainian soil to start, you know, the explorations of those uh critical minerals, and that was President Trump's backdoor way of ensuring those guarantees because Putin would not dare strike those uh areas where US business limits were because the Russian intelligence knows that our red line has always
+And that was President Trump's backdoor way of ensuring those guarantees because Putin would not dare strike those areas where U.S. businessmen were because the Russian intelligence knows that our red line has always been if you target U.S. personnel wherever it is on U.S. soil,

 But Zelensky, unfortunately, was too dumb to recognize the art of the deal that Donald Trump was offering to him.

-So, with all that said, where do you see this going now?
+So with all that said, where do you see this going now?

 It's not a popular conflict.